kddubey/cappr/docs/source/design_choices.rst

 I previously experimented with `an automation
 <https://github.com/kddubey/dumpy/tree/main/wrap>`_ that dynamically writes the
 docstring via decorators.
-This pattern is used throughout HuggingFace ``transformers``, for example.
+This pattern is used throughout Hugging Face ``transformers``, for example.
 I decided against this pattern because it sacrifices an important
 convenience: hovering over a function to see what it does.
 Code analyzers like Pylance won't show the ``__doc__`` attribute that was dynamically constructed.